-$\uparrow$ = Improve or insert.
-This might be accompanied by a letter i.e. $\uparrow$ V. This would mean to improve vocabulary by substituting a more expressive word, or $\uparrow$ reasons - which would ask pupils to extend an argument or hypothesis or use a more appropriate method to complete a calculation.

-VF = Orally discussed with child during the recording process - Verbal Feedback

-= missing capital letter

-\\\\= underlined word means check spelling (only ones the child should know or word was on display)
+- \uparrow = Improve or insert.
+This might be accompanied by a letter i.e. \uparrow V. This would mean to improve vocabulary by substituting a more expressive word, or \uparrow reasons which would ask pupils to extend an argument or hypothesis or use a more appropriate method to complete a calculation. - VF = Orally discussed with child during the recording process Verbal Feedback - = missing capital letter - = underlined word means check spelling (only ones the child should know or word was on display)

-$\$ read again and check for sense
+\\\\\\= read again and check for sense

-$\checkmark$ = Acknowledgment that work has been seen and meets with objectives or teacher expectations.
-A gold pen should be used to acknowledge success.
-All guidance and feed back should be written in a coloured pen (not gold).

-$\checkmark$ V = A good example of vocabulary.

-$\checkmark$ C = Good use of connectives.

-✓ O = A good opener.

-$\checkmark$ P = Good or appropriate use of punctuation.
+- \checkmark = Acknowledgment that work has been seen and meets with objectives or teacher expectations.
+A green pen should be used to acknowledge success.
+All guidance and feed back should be written in a coloured pen (black). - √V = A good example of vocabulary. - \checkmark C = Good use of connectives. - \checkmark O = A good opener. - \checkmark P = Good or appropriate use of punctuation. - A "Fix it" prompt will be recorded to support pupils to correct error or misconception.

-Sustained writing / extensive pieces of work/ Star Writing/ extended cross curriculum writing 2/3 stars and a challenge should be used to show children where they have been successful in their learning [knowledge, understanding or skills] and targets for improvement (challenges).
-The two/ three places where the child has best addressed the success criteria of a lesson should be starred and commented upon in gold.
-One area for improvement should be highlighted and presented as a challenge.
-The challenge should be presented in a colour other than gold.
+Sustained writing / extensive pieces of work/ Star Writing/ extended cross curriculum writing area for improvement should be highlighted and presented as a challenge.
+The challenge should be presented in a colour other than green [black].
 There is no expectation for this level of marking to appear on every piece of work.